Top 15+ holiday destinations from the UK – where can you still travel to?

-Travel restrictions are hugely complicated at the moment as a result of the pandemic, with Foreign Office warnings, quarantine requirements and a long list of other rules to worry about – plus for some countries, such as Spain, restrictions that had been lifted but now have been reimposed.
+Travel restrictions are hugely complicated at the moment as a result of the pandemic, with Foreign Office warnings, quarantine requirements and a long list of other rules to worry about – plus for some countries, such as France and Spain, restrictions that had been lifted but now have been reimposed.
 To help, this guide cuts through the confusion and summarises the rules for the top 15+ travel destinations.

 Here's what to weigh up when looking at travel restrictions:

 - Is the Foreign Office warning against travel?
 For months it was warning against all non-essential travel – that's no longer the case, but the list of countries exempt from that warning is ever-changing.

 - Do you have to quarantine on return to the UK?
 Arrivals from many countries (there are slightly different lists in England, Wales, Scotland and Northern Ireland) must self-isolate for two weeks – which can make travelling there in the first place a non-starter.
 Quarantine rules generally apply to travellers who have been in a non-exempt area at any point within the past 14 days.